joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 ## Core Principles & Skills

 ### Strategic
-- Create technology vision and strategy
+- Create and define technology vision and strategy
 - Prioritise on value, track progress via leading indicators
 - Communicate progress and celebrate success
-- Plan technical roadmaps
-- Outsource for augmentation, not core problems
+- Outsource for resource augmentation, not your problems
+- Partner with business counterparts to develop multi-year strategic outlook
+- Provide leadership and oversight to a large team of technology leaders and developers
+- Own the planning, design, and delivery of all product development and technical roadmap items

 ### Technical
 - AI writes half of your code